 "a dynamic ensemble of highly committed artists."
 Back Stage

-The New American Theatre is in resdence at the Odyssey Theatre in West Los Angeles.
-Our Saturday Studio is held at the Odyssey, and our Monday and Tuesday Studios are held in Culver City.
+The New American Theatre is in residence at the Odyssey Theatre in West Los Angeles.
+Our Saturday Studio is held at the Odyssey, and our Monday Studios are held in Culver City.

 When: (Saturdays 10:00 AM – 1:00 PM)